What Causes White Spots On Toenails And Simple Home Remedies

-Everyone encounters this condition at some point in their lives.
+Many adults encounter this condition at some point in their lives, and it is completely harmless.
 Still, it's important to know how to prevent and remove white spots on your toenails.

 What Causes White Spots on Toenails?

-These white spots commonly appear on the cuticle, the outermost layer of skin located at the base of the toenail.
+They may be round or have a semi-circular shape, and can appear on one or several nails.
+These white spots usually appear first on the cuticle, the outermost layer of skin located at the base of the toenail.

-They slowly move outwards as the nails grow.
-You can always cut your nails to remove the spots, but if there's an underlying cause, they will reappear at the bottom of the nail.
+They then slowly move outwards as the nails grow longer.
+You can always cut your nails to remove the spots, but if there's an underlying cause, they will eventually reappear at the bottom of the nail.

 White spots on toenails are completely harmless, even when not treated immediately.